UBC-SBME/Coding-Bootcamp/LESSON8/8.3 The MATLAB Mindset/README.md

 end
 ```

 And sure this will work, or I can be lazy.
-[Lets litterally google "matlab add 1 to every element in an array" and click on the first result](https://www.mathworks.com/matlabcentral/answers/398433-how-to-add-a-constant-to-all-the-elements-of-the-matrix)
+[Lets literally google "matlab add 1 to every element in an array" and click on the first result](https://www.mathworks.com/matlabcentral/answers/398433-how-to-add-a-constant-to-all-the-elements-of-the-matrix)

 Would you look at that, we can just do this instead: